JulienPascal/thesis/README.md

 ## Help wanted

 **Pull requests welcome!** Do not hesitate to update the thesis template and the list of administrative duties as they become obsolete and new ones are added.
+Below is a list of people who contributed to this repository:

+* [Tyler Abbot](https://github.com/tyler-abbot/thesis): Creator of this repository and initial breaker of the wheel
+* [Julien Pascal](https://github.com/JulienPascal): Updated the template to pass the 2020 requirements